Caddisflies, Pacific Northwest

-Most larvae feed on plants and debris caught in the cases; among the net-building species some are predacious.
-Many seal their cases, and spin cocoons and pupate within.
-Caddishflies are classified in the phylum arthropoda, class Insecta, order trichoptera.
+Most larvae feed on plants and debris caught in the cases; among the net-building species, some are predacious.
+Many seal their cases and spin cocoons and pupate within.
+Caddisflies are classified in the phylum Arthropoda, class Insecta, order Trichoptera.

 There are approximately 12,000 insects within this order.
 The caddisfly is known by many names, including sedge, shadfly, and periwinkle.
 Caddisflies belong to one of the most prolific orders in the animal kingdom.